xawei/vegeta/README.md

     	Output file (default "stdout")
   -prom-bind
       Host to bind Prometheus service to.
-Defaults to 0.0.0.0 -prom-enable
+Defaults to 0.0.0.0 -prometheus-enable
-      Enable Prometheus metrics endpoint so that requests can be monitored by Prometheus.
+      Enable Prometheus metrics endpoint so that requests can be monitored by Prometheus with default bind (0.0.0.0:8880).
 Defaults to false.
-  -prom-path
-      Prometheus metrics path.
-Defaults to /metrics -prom-port
+  -prometheus-url
-      HTTP port for exposing Prometheus metrics at /metrics.
-Defaults to http://[host]:8880/metrics -proxy-header value
+      Prometheus metrics bind.
+Defaults to 0.0.0.0:8880 -proxy-header value
     	Proxy CONNECT header
   -rate value